blox/blox/docs/deployment-ux.md

 SomeEnvironment/Prod:2    Deploying    5         0         0            0
 ```

-Once the deployment reaches a stead state, the old revision is marked
+Once the deployment reaches a steady state, the old revision is marked
 Inactive, and the new revision is marked Active:

 ``` {.shell}